UD Experience Awards

 - Incomplete and sloppy applications or poorly written content are subject to denial.

-Students will be notified by email by the QEP Director (or appointee) after the QEP
+Students will be notified by email by Amy Young, QEP Director after the QEP Council

 - Awardees are required to meet all deadlines for submitting signed award letters, providing